laats/dpdq/readme.txt

 de-identification.
-What this means is that one can give a person a guarantee that data participation and the subsequent disclosure of analysis results will not increase the risk of anyone learning anything about her/him by more than a factor e^{\epsilon}.
-The value \epsilon can be chosen to comply with privacy policy.
+What this means is that one can give a person a guarantee that data participation and the subsequent disclosure of analysis results will not increase the risk of anyone learning anything about her/him by more than a factor e^ϵ^.
+The value ϵ can be chosen to comply with privacy policy.

 Protecting privacy inherently means a degradation of the quality of information that can be disclosed.
 For differential privacy, this